christabor/typey/README.md

 * `auto_add_els` [object] - jquery selector with all elements to auto add typey dropdowns to
 * `store_history` [bool] - whether or not to create a history list.
 An html element with *data-typey-font-history* must exist.
 * `debug` [bool] - allow debug data to show

+## Other stuff

+#### Random fonts
+For randomized fonts, add `data-typey-randomize-fonts` to any button.

+#### History
+For a history of fonts clicked, add a ul element with `data-typey-font-history` set.

+#### Export UI
+To add exporting css UI, add `data-typey-font-exporter` to any button, and add `data-typey-font-export` to any element where you want the exported code to show up at.